 - Two dogs are welcome.
 There is a charge of £20 per dog.

 - Typical arrival day: Saturday during high season.
-Flexible outwith high season.
+Flexible arrival out of high season.

 - Arrival time: 4pm